 His honors thesis – an examination of finance and education in Mississippi schools – helped him succeed in his job as an analyst with the U.S. Department of Education, then to a fellowship with Pre-K Now, a nonprofit research and advocacy group.

-Governor Phil Bryant recently named Shad as the new Mississippi state auditor, replacing Stacey Pickering.
+Governor Phil Bryant named Shad as the Mississippi State Auditor.
 Prior to that appointment, he was director of the Mississippi Justice Institute and General Counsel of the Mississippi Center for Public Policy.
 He earned a master’s degree from the University of Oxford, England, and a law degree from Harvard Law School.